ylee73/Project2/README.md

 ### Overview
 This is the files using p5.play.js and p5.2DAdventure.js libraries to create a social justice game revolved around the topic of global warming and saving the environment.
-The game is a RPF style game where the main character, Earth, has to complete the chores that his mom left him while keeping the earth clean.
-The user will navigate the house using the arrow keyboards and use clickable buttons to select the best method to complete the tasks.
+The game is a RPG style game where the main character, Earth, has to complete the chores that his mom left him while keeping the earth clean.
+The user will navigate using the arrow keyboards and use clickable buttons to select the best method to complete the tasks.
 Every time the user chooses the non-environmentally friendly option, there will be a signal that global warming is negatively affecting the environment and the main character will get dirtier.

+Update:
+New computer interaction where Earth deletes his junk emails to free up some memory to lower carbon emission.
+New outside map with neighbors and market.
+New outside taks to checkup on neighobors and help them out if they need any help.

 ### Technical Details